Mrs. America (contest)

 Mrs. America Pageant is a beauty competition that was established to honor married women throughout the United States of America.
 Each of the contestants representing the 50 states and the District of Columbia ranges in age from their 20s to 50s and earns the right to participate in the national event by winning her state competition.
 These state events are under the direction of Mrs. America state directors.
 The winner goes on to compete in the Mrs. World pageant.

-Mrs. America, Inc., will celebrate its 45th anniversary in 2021.
+Mrs. America, Inc., celebrated its 45th anniversary in 2021.
 The pageant has been televised on networks including PAX and WE (Women's Entertainment); in May 2011, it was carried by the My Family TV network.

 On August 29, 2014, the pageant was held in Loews Ventana Canyon Resort in Tucson, Arizona.
 The pageant moved to its original pageant home, Las Vegas - Westgate Resort, Hotel and Casino.
 The pageant continues to be held in Las Vegas yearly.

 During the 2014 pageant, Mrs. America, Inc., announced that it would be participating in a joint Russian-American contest to be held in Sevastopol, Crimea.
 This has caused some controversy, since Crimea is recognized by most countries in the world as Ukrainian territory that has been annexed by Russia.
 The 2015 joint pageant was supposed to mark the 25th anniversary of a joint U.S.-Soviet Mrs. America contest held in Moscow in 1989 to foster good will between the two countries; however, organizers announced that due to the devaluation of the ruble against the American dollar, the pageant would have to find a new site.

-The Mrs. America 2023 Pageant was held on August 20, 2022 in Las Vegas, Nevada.
-Nicole Zwiercan of Illinois was crowned Mrs. America.
+The Mrs. America 2025 Pageant was held on August 27, 2025, in Las Vegas, Nevada.
+Paige Ewing of Georgia was crowned Mrs. America.